Ann Lee: Move to America

-In 1774 a revelation led her to take a select band to America.
+In 1774, a revelation led her to take a select band to America.
 She was accompanied by her husband, who soon afterwards deserted her.
 Also following her to America were her brother, William Lee (1740–1784); Nancy Lee, her niece; James Whittaker (1751–1787), who had been brought up by Mother Ann and was probably related to her; John Hocknell (1723–1799), who provided the funds for the trip; his son, Richard; James Shepherd; and Mary Partington.
-Mother Ann and her converts arrived on 6 August 1774 in New York City, where they stayed for nearly five years.
-In 1779 Hocknell leased land at Niskayuna in the township of Watervliet, near Albany.
+These 9 members sailed aboard the Mariah, landing in New York City.
+Mother Ann and her converts arrived on 6 August 1774 after three months of sailing.
+They stayed for nearly five years.
+In 1779, Hocknell leased land at Niskayuna in the township of Watervliet, near Albany.
 The Shakers settled there, and a unique community life began to develop and thrive.
+Not long after they arrived, Ann's husband left her and she never saw him again.

 During the American Revolution, Lee and her followers maintained a stance of neutrality.
 Maintaining the position that they were pacifists, Ann Lee and her followers did not side with either the British or the colonists.
+This caused contention towards the Shakers due to their refusal to sign an oath of allegiance.

-Ann Lee opened her testimony to the world's people on the famous Dark Day in May 1780, when the sun disappeared and it was so dark that candles had to be lighted to see indoors at noon.
+Ann Lee opened her testimony to the world's people on the famous Dark Day in May 1780, when the sun disappeared and it was so dark that candles had to be lit to see indoors at noon.
 She soon recruited a number of followers who had joined the New Light revival at New Lebanon, New York, in 1779, including Lucy Wright.

 Beginning in the spring of 1781, Mother Ann and some of her followers went on an extensive missionary journey to find converts in Massachusetts and Connecticut.
 They often stayed in the homes of local sympathizers, such as the Benjamin Osborn House near the New York-Massachusetts line.
 There were also songs attributed to her which were sung without words.
+In this mission they converted many, and 18 shaker villages emerged.
+Witnesses recorded that she performed many miracles during this time.